Philip Hannan: Retirement

-In May 1988, upon reaching his 75th birthday, Hannan submitted his resignation as Archbishop of New Orleans.
-This resignation was accepted by Pope John Paul II on December 6, 1988, when Hannan was succeeded as archbishop by Francis Schulte.
+In May 1988, upon reaching his 75th birthday, Hannan submitted his resignation to the pope as archbishop of New Orleans.
+This resignation was accepted by John Paul II on December 6, 1988, when Hannan was succeeded as archbishop by Francis Schulte.

-In 1994 Hannan offered graveside prayers at the interment of Jacqueline Bouvier Kennedy Onassis in Arlington National Cemetery.
-During Hurricane Katrina in 2005, Hannan remained at a studio in a Catholic television station he had founded in Metairie, in order to protect it from looting.
-In the aftermath of Katrina, Hannan participated personally in the clean-up effort.
-In May 2010, Our Sunday Visitor Publishing published Hannan's memoirs in The Archbishop Wore Combat Boots – From Combat, to Camelot, to Katrina: A Memoir of an Extraordinary Life by Archbishop Philip Hannan with Nancy Collins and Peter Finney Jr. ISBN 978-1-59276-697-0.
+In 1994, Hannan offered graveside prayers at the interment of Jacqueline Kennedy Onassis in Arlington National Cemetery in Arlington, Virginia.
+When Hurricane Katrina landed in Louisiana in 2005, Hannan remained at the studio of the Catholic television station in Metairie to protect it from looting.
+In the aftermath of Katrina, Hannan participated in the clean-up effort.

+In 2011, Hannan moved from his private residence in Covington, Louisiana to Chateau de Notre Dame, a skilled nursing facility in New Orleans, due to a series of strokes and other health problems.

 Death and legacy

-Philip Hannan died on September 29, 2011, at the age of 98 at Chateau de Notre Dame.
-He had moved there, from his private residence in Covington, Louisiana, in June 2011; he had grown increasingly frail in his last months because of a series of strokes and other health problems.
+Philip Hannan died on September 29, 2011, at age 98 at Chateau de Notre Dame.

 Hannan received numerous civic honors, including the most prestigious award presented to a New Orleans civic leader, The Times-Picayune Loving Cup.
-In 1987, the Catholic University of America named its new science center Hannan Hall and conferred upon him the honorary Doctor of Laws.
-He also held an honorary Doctor of Laws from Georgetown University.

-In 1987, the first Roman Catholic school in St. Bernard Parish was opened and the people of the parish asked that it be named Archbishop Hannan High School in his honor.
-After the original campus was destroyed by Hurricane Katrina, the school relocated and opened a new campus in St. Tammany Parish in 2008.
+The following places are named after Hannan: